robocomp/robocomp/README.md

 If you already have RoboComp installed, jump to [tutorials](doc/README.md) to start coding!

 :warning: If you want to contribute with something new to Robocomp, please do it on the [development branch](https://github.com/robocomp/robocomp/tree/development).
-If you fix something on the stable branch, please check if it's also relevant for development branch and tells to cherrypick your commit.
+If you fix something on the stable branch, please check if it's also relevant for development branch and try to [cherrypick](https://git-scm.com/docs/git-cherry-pick) your commit.

 :question: If you have a question please look for it in the [FAQ](doc/FAQ.md).
 -